-Download the written tutorial and sample file to follow along as you try out this new feature, only available in CorelDRAW 2018.
+Download the written tutorial and sample file to follow along as you try out this feature, only available in CorelDRAW 2018 and higher.

-Don’t have CorelDRAW 2018 yet?
+Don’t have the latest version of CorelDRAW yet?
 Download a free 15-day trial to explore WordPress publishing and other exciting new features and enhancements.